 Another lens for determining Key Chapters is based upon passages that provide key truths for the Christian life.
 For instance, every Christian needs to know the spiritual principles of abiding in Christ, so John 15 is a Key Chapter.
 This is often why we'll go through the entire book of Romans or most of the Book of 1st Corinthians.

 Another way that Key Chapters are chosen is rooted in their explanation of what's to come, specifically end times prophecy and eschatology.
 Thus, we spend alot of time in the Book of Daniel or Matthew 24, etc. One point to make note of is that since these passages are some of the most difficult and controversial places in scripture, not every one of these key chapters has a podcast and new ones are still being added.

 Finally, there are a small handful of passages that are in the "We just need to know that" kind of category.
 These would be passages like Psalm 23 or the Book of Philippians.

 So, hopefully you're ready to join in a profound and edifying study of God's Word.
-If you want to read ahead, the list of the key chapters is HERE (and each chapter links to an online Bible source so you can read it right now).
+If you want to read ahead, the list of the key chapters is here: Key Chapters Reading Plan (and each chapter links to an online Bible source so you can read it right now).
 Also, although this list is from 2021, and the actual calendar date is off from today, it still gives you the progression for which chapters to read; of course, you can always just read all the chapters and drop into the podcasts for the Key Chapters.

 I hope you're blessed with this podcast and that it deepens your understanding of God's Word and ultimately your faith in Him and His glorious plan for you and all of mankind!